softaria/math-processor/README.md

 # Calling custom methods

-Besides calling SymPy built in functions and methods, the math-processor has several manually coded functionality its authors found usable.
+Besides calling SymPy built-in functions and methods, the math-processor has several manually coded functionality its authors found usable.
 For now it is:

 * Ability to get step by step solution for integrals
 * Ability to check if 2 expressions are equivalent